P-EBT issues: Local residents want to know ‘Where are my benefits?’

 Across the commonwealth, families of 650,000 students struggled to put enough food on the table during virtual or hybrid learning.
 To help ease the financial burden, a CARES Act-funded program P-EBT (Pandemic Electronic Benefit Transfer) covered some of the cost for food.

-The benefits were supposed to be loaded onto EBT cards March 25.
-Five days later, many families still haven’t received the benefits and countless others are receiving the wrong amount.
+The monthly benefits were supposed to be loaded onto EBT cards March 25.
+Five days later, many families still hadn’t received the benefits and countless others are receiving the wrong amount.

 Copeland received the first round of P-EBT last June.
-She didn’t receive the second round that went out in September or the most recent dispersal in March.
-She has no idea why, and says her children qualify.
+She didn’t receive the second round that went out in September or the most recent dispersals in March.
+Retroactive P-EBT benefits from October/November were supposed to be issued on March 17 with retroactive benefits from December/January issued on March 20.
+She has no idea why she hasn’t received the payments, and says her children qualify.

 “It’s like passing a buck,” said another mother, Shantelle.
 “You call this person, they say that’s not me call this person.
 So I feel like I just give up at this point.”